michaelmartinsb/lionelbamford.com/projectDocs/lionel-bamford-website-guide.md

 4. **Study web accessibility** to make websites usable by everyone
 5. **Learn about web performance** to make websites load faster
 6. **Explore modern CSS features** like CSS Grid, Flexbox, and CSS Variables
+7. **Practice creating animations** using CSS and JavaScript
+8. **Learn about CSS preprocessors** like Sass or Less to make CSS more maintainable
+9. **Study JavaScript modules** to organize code better
-7. **Learn about JavaScript frameworks** like React, Vue, or Angular for more complex applications
+10. **Learn about JavaScript frameworks** like React, Vue, or Angular for more complex applications
-8. **Study backend development** to learn how to create dynamic websites with databases
+11. **Study backend development** to learn how to create dynamic websites with databases

 ## Conclusion